-Following the death of her father in 1934, Sveva Caetani’s life changed considerably.
+Following the death of her father in 1935, Sveva Caetani’s life changed considerably.
 Both mother and daughter were devastated by this event.
-Her mother, Ofelia Fabiani, always fragile both physically and emotionally, removed the young 17 year old Sveva from her private school, Crofton House, in Vancouver and she was made to live at home in seclusion with her mother.
+Her mother, Ofelia Fabiani, always fragile both physically and emotionally, removed the young 17-year-old Sveva from her private school, Crofton House, in Vancouver and she was made to live at home in seclusion with her mother.
 Ofelia contrived to keep her daughter as close to her side as possible and managed to curtail almost completely any social contact and would limit Sveva’s access to the outside world for the next 25 years.

-No longer allowed to engage fully in her artwork, limited mainly to reading via her father’s extensive library, Sveva Caetani essentially became a prisoner of her own home from 1934 until her mother’s death in 1960, only seen occasionally in the town when conducting her mother’s banking or business, accompanied by the diminutive Miss Juul, her mother’s companion.
-Following her mother’s eventual death in 1960, she was employed as a French teacher at St. James school.
+No longer allowed to engage fully in her artwork, limited mainly to reading via her father’s extensive library, Sveva Caetani essentially became a prisoner in her own home from 1935 until her mother’s death in 1960, only seen occasionally in the town when conducting her mother’s banking or business, accompanied by the diminutive Miss Juul, her mother’s companion.
+Following her mother’s eventual death in 1960, Sveva was employed as a French teacher at St. James School.
 She was eventually able to obtain her teaching certificate from the University of Victoria and returned to the area to teach at Charles Bloom Secondary School.

-She would become a beloved teacher and mentor to many of the local youth, as well as returning to her former creative pursuits of painting, drawing and writing.
+She would become a beloved teacher and mentor to many local youth, and returned to her former creative pursuits of painting, drawing and writing.

-An extensive collection of over 50 large, luminous watercolours by Sveva Caetani was completed in 1989 as part of the story of her life’s journey, entitled Recapitulation, and originally was housed with the Alberta Art Foundation.
+An extensive collection of over 50 large, luminous watercolours by Sveva Caetani was completed in 1989 as part of the story of her life’s journey.
+Entitled Recapitulation, the paintings were originally housed with the Alberta Art Foundation.
 Recapitulation is a symbolic interpretation of Sveva’s journey through life, accompanied by her father as her guide, and inspired by Dante’s long poem Inferno from the Divine Comedy, examining the human condition and elements of man and his existence.
 The Recapitulation series was exhibited in Vancouver, Nanaimo, Ottawa, Toronto, and Edmonton.